-Documenting the concern and/or allegation.
+Document the concern and/or allegation.

-Exhaust all potential witnesses and reasonably relevant resources and document exhausted avenues.
+Interview all potential witnesses and reasonably relevant resources

-The employee shall be granted the option to answer to the allegations.
+Provide the employee the opportunity to answer to the allegations by delivering to the employee a written memorandum describing the suspected misconduct and allowing the employee to timely respond in writing by a date certain.

-Documenting the outcome and the reasoning for the decision.
+Document the outcome and the reasoning for the decision.

-When documenting the reasoning for disciplinary action, the employee’s past behavior, relevant circumstances, and previous and new precedence must be taken into consideration.

-Compiling documents into a file and sending the originals to Human Resources.
+Compile all relevant documents into a file and send the originals to Human Resources.

-If disciplinary action is warranted, draft the recommended forms to complete disciplinary action then send to Human Resources for review.
-Disciplinary actions must be reviewed by Human Resources prior to issuing to the employee.
-However, failing to follow this step will not void the action taken but may lead to disciplinary action for the supervisor(s) involved.
+If disciplinary action is warranted, drafting the recommended forms to complete disciplinary action and sending these to Human Resources for review.
+Disciplinary actions must be reviewed by HR prior to issuing notice to the employee.

-Supervisors shall notify their chain of command prior to taking action to dismiss, demote, or suspend an employee.
+Notify the immediate supervisor for his or her review prior to taking prior to taking action to dismiss, demote, or suspend an employee.

+9.1.4 Delegation of Misconduct Inquiry

 In cases of misconduct or conflicts of interest, inquiries may be delegated to parties outside of the chain of command with the concurrence of the Program Manger and Department Director.
 The Executive Director and Colville Business Council, in their sole discretion, may assign an inquiry to an agency outside of the Tribal Government.

+9.1.5 Supervisor Discretion Regarding Disciplinary Action

 In some workplace incidents progressive discipline may not be appropriate.
 In such cases the supervisor may elevate the level of discipline up to termination.
 This Manual provides guidance and delegates supervisors leeway in making employment related decisions.
 All disciplinary measures shall be documented and placed in the employee’s personnel file where they shall remain with the exception of the verbal warning which should be informally documented.